 A consultation paper on a revision to sentencing guidelines for child cruelty offences.

-The Sentencing Council is consulting on a revision to the child cruelty guidelines.
+The Sentencing Council consulted on a revision to the child cruelty guidelines.

-The Sentencing Council issued guidelines for these offences in 2018 which came into force on 1 January 2019, and the Council believes that the guidelines should be revised to reflect the recent changes in maximum penalties.
+The Council decided that the existing sentencing guidelines for these offences, which came into force on 1 January 2019, should be revised to reflect the changes in maximum penalties.

-The Council is proposing changes to the existing guidelines by introducing a new category of ‘very high culpability’ to cover the most serious cases of child cruelty including death, serious harm or neglect, reflecting the higher maxima.
+Proposed changes to the existing guidelines included introducing a new category of ‘very high culpability’ to cover the most serious cases of child cruelty including death, serious harm or neglect, reflecting the higher maximum penalties.

-We would like to hear from anyone who uses sentencing guidelines in their work or who has an interest in sentencing.
-We would also like to hear from individuals and organisations representing anyone who could be affected by the proposals including:
+The Council sought views from anyone who uses sentencing guidelines in their work or who has an interest in sentencing.
+We also sought views from individuals and organisations representing anyone who could be affected by the proposals including:

 - victims and their families;